 Plus, lots of little kids don’t want to ruin or wet their super cool undies.

 It’s really helpful to keep potty training positive for them, as doing new things can be so scary.
 If an accident happens on the floor, we would say, “O no, you had an accident.
-Potty goes only in the toilet, lets clean it up.”
-But we wouldn’t shame him or tell him how he should be better at it.
+Potty goes only in the toilet.
+Let’s clean it up.”

 I’m all for leveraging friends here!
 Our son really looked up to some boys just a tad older, and he was pretty excited to know they went on the pot.
 Hey man, whatever helps!